What is the International Conference?

 Global Issues Problem Solvers pursue the honor of International Champion as they complete the Problem Solving Process on the designated International Conference topic.
 Past IC topics have included Intellectual Property, Space, Global Status of Women, Green Living, and many others.
 Affiliate Champions complete the process and illustrate their Action Plans through a creative presentation.

-Community Problem Solvers display and present their projects not only for evaluation and interviews, but also in a "CmPS Showcase" open to the public.
+Community Problem Solvers display and present their projects not only for evaluation and interviews, but also in a "CmPS Showcase" for other’s to interact with their project work (on-site and on our virtual platform).
 The students seeking and achieving change in their communities demonstrate how bright the future will be with these emerging leaders guiding the way.

 Scenario Performers display their storytelling skills as they present their original performance focused on the International Conference topic.